Tebs-Lab/intro-to-datastructures-algorithms/lesson-plans/01-big-o.md

 * __What is Big O Notation?__
   * *An estimate of the time or space requirements of an algorithm*
   * *In terms of the input to the algorithm*
-  * There are some really technical definitions that I could give of Big O, involving complex F(G(x)) math jargon but they are honestly not helpful.
+  * There are some really technical definitions that I could give of Big O, involving complex F(G(x)) math jargon but they are honestly not very helpful.
 * __Why is Big O measured in terms of the input?__
-  * *It allows us to measure how the algorithm scales*
+  * *It allows us to measure how the algorithm scales as the input scales*
-  * *We rarely care about problems that are really small*
 * __Why measure time and space requirements?__
   * *Those are our two limiting factors, typically*
 * When we use Big O, we drop the constants and all but the "worst" factor involving 'n':
   * `3 + 5n + 2n^2` => `O(n^2)`
   * __Why do we do this?__
+    * *We rarely care about small input sizes.
+Slow algorithms still finish quickly for small input sizes*
     * *Big O only cares about what happens as n gets VERY large*
     * *Because this is a measure of how an algorithm scales, not a measurement of specific performance*
   * __Is this a weakness of big O?__
     * *YES!
-Big O is always going to be a fuzzy lens into performance*
+Big O is always going to be a fuzzy lens into performance.*
     * *But it's still a useful lens*
   * __EVERYONE WRITES: a formula that highlights this weakness of big O__
-    * *I'm hoping for something like: `9999999999n + n^2` => O(n^2) but the large constant factor on n will clearly drive our performance in most realistic situations for n*
+    * *I'm hoping for something like: `9999999999n + n^2` => O(n^2).
+It's n-squared but the large constant factor on n will clearly drive our performance in most realistic situations. n generally won't be larger than 9999999999*
 * __What other weaknesses can you think of for big O?__
   * *Doesn't consider actual hardware at all*
   * *Memory usage, cache utilization, hard drive and network use will all have significant impact on performance but are not captured by Big O*
+  * *Might be worth mentioning that we can time/benchmark our actual programs as well*
 * Some closing thoughts:
   * You can compute the Big O of a "worst case" input or "best case" input - both are useful measurements!
   * It's often worth knowing what your actual dataset is, and computing big O over that case.